Updated: 13 July 2023

 Previously: 9 July 2021

-You’ll be spoilt for choice when deciding which walks to enjoy with your furry four-legged friend.
+You’ll be spoilt for choice when deciding which walks to enjoy with your furry four-legged friend when you stay at one of our North Wales cottages.
 Hafannedd is in an ideal base from which to explore the beautiful scenery this region of Wales has to offer.

 Happy dog, happy owner